torson/ssm-diff/README.md

 # ssm-diff

 > [addition in fork] This is a fork with added option to set KMS KeyID instead of using default SSM key.
 Set the KMS KeyID by setting the environment variable `SSMDIFF_KMS_KEY_ID`: `export SSMDIFF_KMS_KEY_ID=arn:aws:kms:...`.
-This will the be used when adding or updating a parameter.
+This will then be used when adding or updating a parameter.

 AWS [SSM Parameter Store](https://aws.amazon.com/ec2/systems-manager/parameter-store) is a really convenient, AWS-native, KMS-enabled storage for parameters and secrets.